 We find them everywhere, popping out of all sorts of packaging, lurking like an ugly bug in vitamin bottles and new shoes.
 Working freight at my store, I touch dozens of silica packets each day and have often wondered what I can do to recycle them.
 Couldn't we collect them and send them off to a manufacturer for reuse?

 Silica gel is a desiccant, a substance that absorbs moisture.
 Despite its misleading name, the silicate is actually a very porous mineral with a natural attraction to water molecules.
 Manufacturers utilize the gel to keep goods from spoiling, molding or degrading due to humidity.
-The gel itself is nontoxic, but can have a moisture indicator added (cobalt chloride) which is a known toxin that turns pink when hydrated and is otherwise blue in its dry form.
 Most silica found in our food and household purchases looks like tapioca beads and is benign unless combined with certain chemicals.
+The gel itself is nontoxic, but sometimes a moisture indicator called cobalt chloride is added; it's a known toxin that turns pink when hydrated and is otherwise blue in its dry form.
+These days, you can find new indicators (usually green) that don't use this toxic ingredient.
+However, to be safe, use the packets with no added chemicals around the food-related suggestions below and save the indicator-added packets for other uses.

 Although silica gel has massive potential for reuse, I haven't had any luck finding a recycler.
 But I did discover several great suggestions for using these packs around the house and keeping them from the landfill just a wee bit longer.

 - Keep with photos to spare them from humidity.
-Tuck a small envelope in the back of frames to protect even the ones hanging on your walls.
+Tuck a small envelope in the back of the frame — a method you can use to protect even the frames hanging on your walls.

 - Store in camera bags and with film.
-After snapping photos in cold or wet conditions, silica gel will absorb moisture to keep your lens from fogging or streaking.
+Silica gel will absorb moisture to keep your lens from fogging or streaking, especially after you've been snapping photos in cold or wet conditions.

 - Leave a couple packs in your tool box to prevent rusting.